ministryofjustice/cloud-platform-terraform-secrets-manager/README.md

 }
 ```

-See the [examples](examples/) folder for examples on setting random and custom passwords.
+See the [examples](examples/) folder for examples on setting random, custom passwords and adding multiple secrets.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements